gazeworkshop/gazeworkshop.github.io/_pages/home.md

       </div>
       <div id="call-poster" class="panel-collapse collapse in" data-parent="#call">
         <div class="panel-body">
-          Accepted papers at the main conference (ICCV 2019) or papers which were presented at CVPR 2019 are welcome to be presented during our poster session to increase the exposure of your work and foster discussion in the community.
+          Relevant papers that were accepted at the main conference (ICCV 2019) or at CVPR 2019 are welcome to be presented during our poster session to increase the exposure of your work and foster discussion in the community.
 Please send a PDF document of your camera-ready paper to <a href="mailto:gaze.iccv19@gmail.com">gaze.iccv19@gmail.com</a> at any time to register your presence.
         </div>
       </div>
     </div>